 Unfortunately, as a naturopath I couldn't take part, nor could I become a member of their website.
 Unfortunate!

-At that time I read an extensive comment someone had made on the Chronic Pain Australia website, effectively a cry for help from a man who'd had chronic pain for many years.
-This was an example of chronic pain affecting a man's memory, let's call him George, and his general cognition that became a problem that impacted his everyday functions.
+At that time I read an extensive patient comment someone had left on the Chronic Pain Australia website.
+Effectively a cry for help from a man who'd had chronic pain for many years.
+This was an example, let's call him George, of chronic pain affecting a man's memory.
+Also his general cognition had become a problem that impacted his everyday functions.

 "Why is no one listening to me when I try to describe what is happening to my brain.
 This chronic pain is impacting on my memory".